 Putting that thing on a to-do list will not make it happen.
 It will only help the mind to forget about it and provide evidence of our good faith in case we need to justify inaction.

-Same with “would.”
-Saying “I would do that” is just a way to say you won't without honestly saying so.
+Saying “I would do that” is just a way to say you won't do it without honestly saying so.

 Use these words (should, could, would) wisely.
 Listen to your body and inner voice when you make use of them, aloud or mentally.

 - The problem with the “should do” list, is that the items do not totally go away.